One Day Kyoto Itinerary: How We Saw the Highlights in Just 24 Hours

 So, Japan it was.

-And once we made the decision to go, I just KNEW our 6 day Japan itinerary had to include Kyoto.
-The city of ancient temples, serene gardens, UNESCO World Heritage sites, and over 400 colorful shrines were an absolute must.
+And once we made the decision to go, I just KNEW our 6 day Japan itinerary had to include Kyoto, Even if we had to squeeze it into an already packed itinerary!

 Well, it took a bit of figuring, but, with the help of a very knowledgeable tour guide, we were able to create a full, culturally-rich day in Kyoto, Japan.